 - multi-file features out of the box so you don't need a separate wrapper like Jekyll to make a multi-page website:

-- cross file references
+- cross file internal links

 - single-source multi-format output based on includes and build options: